Lemming97/Budget_Tracker/README.md

 ## Usage

-Gives users a fast and easy way to track their money is important, but allows them to access that information at any time is even more important.
+Gives users a fast and easy way to track their money, but allows them to access that information at any time is even more important.